Not So Up-to-Date Research Interests

 My research interests are diverse, but there's substantial holistic coherence and overlap: software and hardware systems engineering, especially aviation-related; modeling, simulation, visualization, and analysis; artificial intelligence (knowledge representation, reasoning, machine learning, and natural language processing); and STEM education.
-This presentation at Graduate Colloquium provides a colorful overview of recent activities.
-More info is available in my curriculum vitae.

 In particular, I consider these areas collectively as the complementary basis of intelligent systems: